Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: Systematic misalignments

 \subsubsection{Overlap of hits within the same layer of modules}

 The overlap validation monitors the alignment by using hits from tracks passing through regions where modules overlap within a layer of the tracker.
 It can be performed either with the cosmic data or with data from beam collisions.
 Tracks are required to have two hits in separate modules within the same layer.
 In this method we take advantage of the small distance between the two hits, and therefore the small uncertainty in the track parameter propagation between the two modules.
 The double difference in estimated and measured hit positions is very sensitive to systematic deformations.
 Unexpected deviations between the reconstructed hits and the predicted positions can indicate a misalignment.
 This is characterized by a nonzero mean of the difference of residuals.
 An illustration of the overlap measurements is shown in Fig.~\ref{fig:OverlapDiagram}.
-The quantity of interest is the difference of residuals calculated as $((\text{hit}_A-\text{prediction}_A)-(\text{hit}_B-\text{prediction}_B))$, where $\text{hit}_{A,B}$ refers to the position of a hit in module $A$ or $B$, and $\text{prediction}_{A,B}$ refers to the position of a predicted impact point of the track in module $A$ or $B$ derived from its fit using measurements in other modules.
+The quantity of interest is the difference of residuals calculated as

+where $\text{hit}_{A,B}$ refers to the position of a hit in module $A$ or $B$, and $\text{prediction}_{A,B}$ refers to the position of a predicted impact point of the track in module $A$ or $B$ derived from its fit using measurements in other modules.
 The advantage of the overlap method is that most uncertainties in the track propagation are cancelled in the difference $(\text{prediction}_A-\text{prediction}_B)$.
 The difference of residuals is expected to be zero on average for a perfectly aligned detector.
 A positive shift in the mean is expected for expansion and a negative shift for contraction.

 In Fig.~\ref{fig:OverlapDiagram}, the overlap between modules $A$ and $B$ constrains the circumference of the detector, and therefore its radial scale, when measured for all pairs of modules.
-Figure~\ref{fig:OverlapDiagram_2} shows an example of the module overlaps in the $\phi$ and $z$ directions for three representative modules in the first layer of the BPIX.
+Figure~\ref{fig:OverlapDiagram_2} shows an example of the module overlaps in the $\phi$ and $z$~directions for three representative modules in the first layer of the BPIX.
 The overlap between modules $A$ and $B$ constrains the circumference of the detector, as in Fig.~\ref{fig:OverlapDiagram}.
-The overlap between modules $A$ and $C$ constrains the distance between modules in the $z$ direction, and therefore the longitudinal scale.
+The overlap between modules $A$ and $C$ constrains the distance between modules in the $z$~direction, and therefore the longitudinal scale.